bitterjug/elm-wpc/readme.markdown

   preserve the effective offset by adding the height of the newly prepended entries.

+  - [ ] Clicking on an open card should maybe close it -- return to the list view?

 - [ ] Once we have scrolled off the single entry we ought to change the route.
   Maybe we should lose the query parameter and return to '#blog' because although there is an expanded card, its no being looked at any more.